 What happens to the blood samples from your baby?

-We will collect blood samples (0.5 ml) on three days after starting the trial medicine.
+We will collect blood samples (0.3 to 0.5 ml) on three days after starting the trial medicine.
 These samples will be taken while your baby is having routine blood sampling and will be sent to Analytical Services International, based in St George’s at the University of London, for analysis.
 If any sample remains after testing, it will be retained for 6 months after trial finishes and will then be destroyed.
-To give some reassurance, 0.5 ml of blood is about one-tenth of teaspoon, and is well within the safe limit.

 What are the possible disadvantages and risks of taking part?